 Just Be Happy

 Everyone gets it.
 Happy is a state of mind.
 It’s a choice.
 It’s not related to outcomes or incomes.
 It’s something that comes from inside ourselves and the only way that we get there and stay there is if we pursue it internally.
 Most people understand that but you know what?
 Sometimes that shit is just not possible and choosing your way out of sadness is not a viable option.
-Sometimes the only real, tangible and practical solution to the pain in your life is to dig in and suffer through that shit with some tears, some ranting and some sadness.
+Sometimes the only real, tangible and practical solution to the pain in your life is to dig in and suffer through that shit with some tears, some ranting, and some sadness.

 Choosing sadness when you are sad doesn’t mean that you are not choosing happiness.
-It means you are choosing to be with your emotions, good or bad, and accept them as a necessary part of life.
+It means you are choosing to be with your emotions, good or bad, and are accepting them as a necessary part of life.
 You don’t have to run away from your sadness to achieve happiness, in fact, running from it may just make you more miserable in the long run because you repress the natural inclination of the mind and body to process the pain of your life.

 Embrace that frown sometimes and realize that life is going to give you plenty of reasons not to be happy.
-Some will be dismissible – knowing which ones are will depend a lot on your personality, but some will require that you are present with them and accept the misery of them.
+Some will be dismissible – knowing which ones will depend a lot on your personality – but some will require that you are present with them and accept the misery of them.
 You don’t have to avoid that to live a generally happy life.
 In fact, accepting and embracing it might be the only way you CAN be happy in the long run.

 Do What You Love

 This piece of advice comes in a few flavors.
 Do what you love.
 Follow your passions.
 Live your dreams.
 Listen, I absolutely believe that we should all have big, bold, scary dreams that we constantly strive for.
-Things that take us out of our comfort zone and gives us a little tremble of fear when we consider what it would take to achieve them.
-But I have to be really honest with you – some of your dreams are not made to be followed, they are made to be the mirage that keeps you moving through life towards something amazing that could actually exist for you.
+Things that take us out of our comfort zone and give us a little tremble of fear when we consider what it would take to achieve them.
+But I have to be really honest with you – some of your dreams are not made to be followed.
+They are made to be the mirage that keeps you moving through life towards something amazing that could actually exist for you.

 No matter what bullshit anyone tells you, you can not do absolutely anything you want.
 I’m sorry, but you can’t.
 I guarantee you can do a whole hell of a lot more than you might be doing right now and some of your passions are within your grasp if you work hard and stay disciplined, but don’t be so naïve to think that all you have to do is try to do what you love and your life will be wonderful.

 Yes, it is important to have dreams.
-Yes, you can accomplish most of your dreams by busting your ass on a daily basis and make some serious sacrifices.
+Yes, you can accomplish most of your dreams by busting your ass on a daily basis and making some serious sacrifices.
 But don’t think for a second that trying to do what you think you love for the rest of your life is going to always satisfy you or think that you can just blindly pursue your passions and somehow come out on top.
 You won’t get there that way.

 You have to be somewhat practical and dangerously tactical.
 Set up a strategic plan of attack to achieve your dreams.
 Be realistic, but be uncomfortably bold.
 Be fearless and relentless and try over and over to do what you love but understand when it’s time to pack that shit in and follow a somewhat lesser dream that has a more realistic opportunity to succeed.
 I imagine you have a lot of things you would really love to do and neglecting all your other dreams because you are trying to follow one lofty one doomed for failure is not a recipe for happiness in life.